Updated July 5, 2026

 In Maine, workers compensation coverage is designed to respond when an employee suffers a workplace injury or occupational illness, and it generally pays benefits regardless of fault.
 The core protection includes medical expenses coverage, lost wages benefits in Maine, disability benefits coverage, vocational rehabilitation, and death benefits.
 That means an injured worker can get treatment, wage replacement, and return-to-work support without your business having to fight over who caused the incident.
 Maine’s claims process runs through the Maine Bureau of Insurance, so employers should keep payroll records, job descriptions, and injury documentation organized from the start.

 The policy also includes employer liability coverage, which helps protect the business if an injured employee tries to bring a lawsuit outside the normal workers comp system.
 Coverage is tied to employees, not independent contractors, so correct classification is important in Maine’s small-business market.
-Sole proprietors and partners are exempt under the state data provided, but employers with 1+ employees are required to carry coverage.
+Sole proprietors and partners are exempt, but employers with 1+ employees are required to carry coverage.
 Because Maine’s largest employment sector is healthcare & social assistance, with construction and accommodation & food services also significant, the practical value of the policy often depends on whether staff face patient handling, ladder work, kitchen hazards, or cold-weather walking surfaces.
 In short, the policy is built to address work injury insurance in Maine through medical care, wage replacement, and rehabilitation rather than through fault-based claims.

 Coverage Included